MailOnline/Reactor/README.md

 This particular flow is provided out of the box by Reactor.
 In the future we will provide others.

+##### What's a flow? 🙄

+A flow is nothing more than a stream of events, in our case, that is composed by different pieces ( network, parsing and persistence ).

 ## Use Reactor if... ✅

 * You are are starting a new project. 🌳